 Right Click on the color table in the Legend and select Change Range...
 Edit the values to match the range of values masked.
 Change the range to 258 to 240 K and click OK.
 To differentiate from the other layer, change the color enhancement.
 Right Click on the color table in the Legend and select Satellite -> IR Temps.

-Go back to the Field Selector and select ZQ_IR (All Bands) under Data Sources.
+Return to the Field Selector and select ZQ_IR (All Bands) under Data Sources.
 Under Fields, select 10.8 µm IR Surface/Cloud-top Temp -> Temperature.
 Under Displays, select the Data Transect display type and click Create Display.

 Repeat the data transect for the 6.8 µm -> Temperature image.